erdem-aslan/bus/README.md

 If you are familiar to streaming based protocols, streaming bytes over the wire needs encapsulation, in other words _Framing_.

-Bus handles framing via prepending payload size but with a twist and the twist part is important if you are connecting to other systems written outside of Bus, even written other languages.
+Bus handles framing via preceding payload size but with a twist and the twist part is important if you are connecting to other systems written outside of Bus, even written other languages.

 There are two options for length based framing;